 They went on: “The fundamental questions of the purpose of collecting and maintaining gTLD registration data have not been addressed through a successful policy PDP”.
 The report nevertheless acknowledged earlier attempts by the GNSO to effect such a policy prescription in footnotes.

 The implementation of that directive for a single WHOIS policy document was by way of a digital artefact.
-That is, the web page from whence all content pertaining WHOIS requirements and conditions via contractual obligations imposed on registries and registrars, inclusive of pertinent GNSO-developed gTLD consensus policies can be accessed was established.
+That is, the web page from whence all content pertaining WHOIS requirements and conditions via contractual obligations imposed on registries and registrars, inclusive of pertinent GNSO-developed gTLD consensus policies can be accessed, was established.
 That website can be accessed here.

 At its special Board Meeting on 8th Nov 2012, the Boards accepted the essence of the SSAC’s response as outlined.
 It acknowledged that the RT’s report re-ignited concerns surrounding a fundamental policy prescription of the purpose for collecting and publishing registration data and was a catalyst for “launching a new approach to long-standing directory services challenges.”
 In its Resolution 1, the Board then directs the CEO to “ launch a new effort to redefine the purpose of collecting, maintaining and providing access to gTLD registration data, …..as a foundation for new gTLD policy and contractual negotiations…………as part of a Board-initiated GNSO policy development process.”